realness-online/web/README.md

 ## Contributing

-Moderators are ideal committers.
+Moderators are ideal contributors.
 Setting up an instance of realness is also setting yourself up to help.
 Please read our [guidelines](docs/contributing.md)

 ## Support